 Landry Rossdeutsch (PhD): Landry joined the lab in September 2016 as Post-Doctoral student to develop a new research project for the lab focused on understanding the physiology of rootstock-scion interactions of grapevines.
 This project is a collaborative work between three researchers who are members of the Oregon Wine Research Institute (Drs.
 Paul Schreiner, Patty Skinkis, and Laurent Deluc).
 In 2015, he defended his Ph.D at the University of Bordeaux where he studied the physical and chemical mechanisms responsible for the regulation of stomatal closure under water deficit conditions.
 He mainly explored long-distance signaling mediated by roots by studying plant hormone and hydraulic signals on grapevines with different rootstock-scion combinations.
 At OSU, he is currently developing a multifaceted project with short and long-term objectives.
 The short-term objectives will provide vine physiology and applied viticulture researchers with a better understanding of how vine vigor and nitrogen affects root/shoot coordinated growth.
 The long-term goal is to define which physiological and molecular mechanisms result in different growth patterns depending on the rootstock/scion combinations and whether long distance signal communication is part of the observed growing patterns of grapevine in high nitrogen soil availability in Oregon.

-Jui Chieh: Jui-Chieh is a second-year student in the Bio-engineering program with a minor in chemistry.
+Jui Chieh: Jui-Chieh is a senior student in the Bio-engineering program with a minor in chemistry at Oregon State University.
 He was born in Taiwan in the city of Kaohsiung, in the southern tip of Taiwan, and moved here when he was 4 years old.
 He attended SST (school of science and technology) where he learned about the interdisciplinary field of engineering.
 His interest pertains in utilizing principles of synthetic biology, genomic engineering, along with thermodynamics to engineer synthetic cells.
 His career goal is to engineer a synthetic pathway neurons to create, maintain, or reinforce signals between the prosthetic limb and the brain for greater functionality and control for the user.
 Jui is working with Gouthu on several aspects of the ARF4 project.
 He received the Oregon Wine Research Institute scholarship for the 2019/2020 academic year to work gene editing of the microvine.